 All of these convert-functions only use inheritance among user models, and not in the library that is used for the conversion - thus conversions of base-classes will require multiple conversion-calls; this ensures that the conversion is independent of the new library structure.
-The class-name used as argument to convertElement and convertModifiers is similarly the old name of the class, i.e. the name before it is possibly converted by convertClass.
+The name of the class used as argument to convertElement and convertModifiers is similarly the old name of the class, i.e. the name before it is possibly converted by convertClass.